GENI-NSF/geni-tools/README-omni.txt

                         Perform slice action at all aggregates the given slice uses according the clearinghouse records.
 Default is False.
+    --useSliceMembers   Put slice members' SSH keys on reserved resources in createsliver, provision or performoperationalaction.
+                        Default False.
+When true, adds these users and keys to those read from your omni_config (unless
+                        --ignoreConfigUsers).
+    --ignoreConfigUsers
+                        Ignore users and SSH keys listed in your omni_config when installing SSH keys on resources in createsliver or provision or performoperationalaction.
+Default
+                        false - your omni_config users are read and used.

   AM API v3+:
     Options used in AM API v3 or later